redhat-documentation/supplementary-style-guide/README.md

 See the [Contributing guide](CONTRIBUTING.md) for information on how to contribute an update.

+## Administrator responsibilities

+See the list of [administrator responsibilities](ADMIN.adoc) for more information on what to do in your role as the administrator of this repository.

 ## License

 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).